 What should I do before a flood?

-If you have flood insurance, take pictures of your property to document the condition of your home before any damage is done.
+If you have flood insurance, take pictures or video of your property to document the condition of your home before any damage is done.
 Photograph the house, the foundation, the interior and exterior walls and each room inside to avoid a dispute over whether the damage was pre-existing.
-The Federal Emergency Management Agency recommends that you keep a file of these photos along with a copy of your insurance policies, plus serial numbers and receipts for major appliances and electronics.
+FEMA recommends that you keep a file of these photos along with a copy of your insurance policies, plus serial numbers and receipts for major appliances and electronics.

 If you don’t have flood insurance, first ensure that your community participates in the NFIP, then talk to an insurance agent about your options.
 Keep in mind that there is a 30-day waiting period to purchase flood insurance, so you can’t wait until just before a storm (home closings where it is required by the lender are an exception.)